Quick Start

 - Confirm the configuration and wait for the IDE to finish indexing.

-- Begin your mod development voyage!
+- Then enjoy your mod development voyage.

 Practical Tips